-The man-made lake of Kouris is the largest man-made lake in Cyprus and it is filled by the Kouris dam which is also the largest in Cyprus.
-The lake has an area of 3.6 square kilometres and is located 15 kilometres from Limassol near the village Ipsonas.
+The man-made Kouris Lake is the largest man-made lake in Cyprus and it is filled by the Kouris dam which is also the largest in Cyprus.
+The lake has an area of 3.6 square kilometres and is located 15 kilometres from Limassol near the village Ypsonas.

 The construction of the dam began in 1984 and was completed in 1989.
 The construction took four years and cost 29 million pounds.
 It is made of dirt and it has a height of 115 meters with a capacity of 115, 000, 0000 m3.
 It covers and extent of 308 square kilometres and the main pipe has a length of 110 kilometres.

-Besides the waters of Kouri it is also enriched by the waters of Diarizos through the pipe as well as Limnati, Kriou and the Arminou Dam.
+Apart from the waters of the Kouris River it is also enriched by the waters of Diarizos River through the pipe as well as Limnati, Kriou and the Arminou Dam.
 The village Alassa sunk in the waters of the dam but the residents were located at a new location right beside the dam.

 The dam overflew for the first time in 2004, which was 15 years after its operation and later on in 2012 after the great water drought in 2008 where nearly all the dams in Cyprus had dried up.